 1. Launch the Microsoft Edge browser.
 Click on the three dots at the top of the screen on the browser.

 4. Select the checkboxes next to each item you want to clear, including Browsing history, Cookies and saved website data, Cached data and files, and Tabes I've set aside or recently closed.
 Then click Clear.

 6. Close all browser windows and restart Microsoft Edge.

-2. Click on the Privacy & Security option on the left side of the screen.
+2. Click the Privacy & Security option on the left side of the screen.

-3. Go to the History section.
-Then click on the Clear History button.
+3. Go to the History section on the page.
+Then click the Clear History button.

-4. Click on the drop-down next to Time Range to clear.
+4. Click the drop-down next to Time Range to clear.
 Select Everything.
-Then click on the checkboxes next to Browsing & Download History, Form & Search History, Cookies, and Cache.
+Select Browsing & Download History, Form & Search History, Cookies, and Cache.
+Then click Clear Now.

 5. Close all Firefox windows and restart.

 1. Launch the Google Chrome browser.
 Click the three dots at the top right of the screen.

 2. Hover over More Tools.
 Then select Clear browsing data.